ucarbonregistry/Project-564/README.md

 GHG emission reductions
 To be estimated during verification
 [An ex-ante estimate is 4,144 CoUs per year]

+Country : India

+State : Gujarat
+Village : Godha

+Taluka : Meghraj

+District : Arvalli

+The project site is in Village - Godha, Taluka – Meghraj of Arvalli district, Gujarat.
+The project site is well connected from the airport and the railway station.
+The geographic coordinates of the project location have been given below.
+____________
+Site Name Latitude Longitude
+__________
+M/s.
+Shree Nandkishor Metals Pvt.
+Ltd. 23°34'05.0"N 73°34'13.0"E
+________
+M/s.
+Devkinandan Metals Pvt.
+Ltd. 23°34'00.0"N 73°34'20.0"E
 _________________
 The proposed project titled under UCR is “2.5 MW Bundled Small Scale Solar Power Project in Arvalli, Gujarat.”, which is a grid connected solar power project located in the district Arvalli, in the